-We Aucklanders love our Thai food.
-Tāmaki Makaurau has no shortage of Thai restaurants, ranging from old-school authentic to contemporary fusion — and we couldn’t be more thankful for the delicious conundrum that occurs when we have to choose between them.
-While you may have an undying loyalty to your neighbourhood joint, we’ve taken the liberty to round-up the restaurants we rate, no offence to your local intended.
-Fire up your tastebuds, this is our guide to the best Thai restaurants in town.
+Tāmaki Makaurau has no shortage of delectable Thai restaurants, ranging from old-school authentic to contemporary fusion, and we couldn’t be more thankful for the delicious conundrum that occurs when we have to choose between them.
+Although you may have an undying loyalty to your neighbourhood Thai joint, we’ve taken the liberty of rounding up the restaurants we rate for you to venture further afield and fire up your tastebuds.
+Without ado, consult our definitive guide to the best Thai restaurants in Auckland.

 It’s fair to say family-run Thai House has reached stalwart status on the Ponsonby strip, having dished up reliable Thai fare since 1993.
 The flavours are big and the staff are welcoming, plus it has the added allure of being BYO.
 Any one of the sizzling garlic dishes is sure to make a delicious impression, while the addition of wood ear mushrooms to the vegetarian pad Thai makes for a particularly delightful bite.

 When you need your Thai fix stat, scurry on over to Aroy Express in Commercial Bay.
 The refined takeaway menu, which is thoughtfully dished up in compostable containers, spans selected entrees like roti and curry puffs, through to curries and soups, chicken and cashew nuts, black pepper beef and vegetarian red curry.
-The Aroy empire stretches from Wellington to Auckland, so it’s safe to say they know a thing or two about serving up a good Thai feed.
+The Aroy empire stretches from Wellington to Auckland (with a bigger, larger restaurant in Mount Wellington too), so it’s safe to say they know a thing or two about serving up a good Thai feed.

 White + Wong’s